 The NFT refers to the digital signature made during the minting process.
-This distinctive signature is a token that has a web address that points to the digital asset (like digital arts, videos, songs, or whatever method was used for the NFT).
+This distinctive signature is a token with a web address that points to the digital asset (like digital arts, videos, songs, or whatever method was used for the NFT).

-This token, which acts like a certificate, is what is saved inside the blockchain.
+This token, which acts like a certificate, is saved inside the blockchain.
 Meanwhile, the file itself is stored on the NFT marketplace from where it was bought.

-Therefore, the NFT is what grants you digital ownership of the item purchased, but the asset acquired is stored elsewhere.
+Therefore, the NFT grants you digital ownership of the item purchased, but the asset acquired is stored elsewhere.

 Crypto Wallet – What Is It?

 It’s a software or device which interacts with blockchain networks.
 They are needed to trade any kind of digital currency.
 The crypto wallet creates a private key to the address of the asset in the blockchain, which is required to authorize any transaction on that address.

 Keep in mind that cryptocurrency wallets don’t actually store your crypto assets.
 They are part of the blockchain system as data, and these wallets are used to access them.